-- a.
-Check the types of vegetation found on the site:

-- □ deciduous tree: alder, maple, aspen, other

-- □ evergreen tree: fir, cedar, pine, other

-- ⊠shrubs

--  grass

-- pasture

-- crop or grain

-- □ orchards, vineyards, or other permanent crops.

-- wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other

-- water plants: water lily, eelgrass, milfoil, other

-- □ other types of vegetation
+1. Check the types of vegetation found on the site: ☐ deciduous tree: alder, maple, aspen, other \square evergreen tree: fir, cedar, pine, other □ shrubs □ pasture ☐ crop or grain ☐ orchards, vineyards, or other permanent crops. $\overline{\ }$ wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other □ water plants: water lily, eelgrass, milfoil, other ☐ other types of vegetation c.
+List threatened and endangered species known to be on or near the site.